Robert-Harte/Lab/Python/Pokemon/README.md

+## v0.5

+Updated the app to now connect to an external Postgres database running on another container.

+To run successfully, both the pokemon container and the postgresql container need to be running.

 ## v0.4

-I have implemented this now on Docker - run the below to run the image.
+Updated the app to now run with Docker - run the below to run the image.

 docker run --rm -p 5000:5000 pokemon-web:latest